sjjhsjjh/blender-driver/documents/backlog.md

 -   Next video:

-    -   Sort out stopping build and deleting everything as separate options.
     -   Option to move the cursor.
     -   UI Layout with Results on the right.
-    -   Progress to be updated by build_one.

 -   Option for keyboard shortcuts in the browser, instead of clickless camera controls.